sksry/drehmal-transposition/README.md

 Mojang, in their infinite wisdom, decided to store strings as strings in some cases, as JSON in some other cases, and as JSON transformed into strings in still other cases.
 I can not use selectors to generate useful JSON strings with signs or loot tables, as it stores it in a format that can not be compared to the text within a book.
 Furthermore, I can not edit the data to be useful, as Minecraft offers no way of editing strings with commands.
 There is no reasonable way to get and store player names in a '{"text":"`name`"}' format, which is what I need to match the _content_ of the book.
 However, the _title_ of the book is a plaintext string.
 This can be directly compared to the `SkullOwner.Name` of a loot table-generated skull.
 As far as I'm aware, this is the only case where this is true for player names in all of Vanilla Minecraft.

-If you decide to be a smart-aleck and say that I could make it so that you _rename_ items to choose a player to teleport to, I will:
+If you decide to be a smart-aleck and say that I could make it so that you _rename_ the book to choose a player to teleport to, I will:
 1. Commend you on your knowledge of the '{"text":"`name`"}' format.
 2. Bring harm to you through ways that I am not allowed to describe here.
 3. Point out that it would conflict with the ninth initial testing question.